Bhaskar422/chart-frontend/README.md

-An Open source charting dashboard, that's built using React for the front end and Node js for the backend
+An Open source charting dashboard, that's built using React for the front end and Node js for the backend.
+Deployed using AWS.